 She transcends the boundaries of popular musician into something more.
 She doesn’t simply create music she deals in capturing the human experience in the same way as every other icon – her own way.

-She has been welcomed not only by the ‘in crowd’, but the hardcore scientists and explorers of National Geographic who acknowledge her output as as valid exploration in their own right.
+She’s been welcomed not only by the ‘in crowd’, but the hardcore scientists and explorers of National Geographic who acknowledge her output as valid exploration of the natural world in their own right.

 So here’s our Top 10 of the moment, in a sort of chronological order with the hopes of turning some of you into full on Bjorkites.